 A typical telltale sign of arthritis is the dog will have difficulty getting up after lying down for a while.
 When he walks after getting up, he will be stiff, sore, and limping.

-A more serious condition that can cause lameness in dogs is tumors in the bones or the central nervous system.
+A more serious condition that can causes lameness in dogs is tumors in the bones or the central nervous system.
 Bone tumors can be nasty and usually amputation of the affected limb is necessary.

 As dog limping is not a disease in itself but is a sign of some underlying physical problem, a proper diagnosis is essential in order to identify and treat the root problem.